Positive representations over real closed fields: -positivity is a closed condition Theta-positivity is a closed condition

 In this section, we prove \Cref{thm-intro: Positivity closed}.
 Let us denote the subset of $\Hom(\Gamma, G_{\Fb})$ consisting of positive representations by $\Pos_\Theta(\Gamma, G_{\Fb})$.

 \begin{theorem}[\Cref{thm-intro: Positivity closed}] The set $\Pos_\Theta(\Gamma,G_{\Fb})$ is closed in $\Hom(\Gamma,G_{\Fb} )$. \end{theorem}

 The proof is essentially a semi-algebraic reformulation of the strategy developed by Beyrer, Guichard, Labourie, Pozzetti and Wienhard for closed surfaces \cite{beyrer2021positive, GLW, BeyrerGuichardLabouriePozzettiWienhard_PositivityCrossRatiosCollarLemma}.
-In particular, we will use their \emph{collar lemma}, which luckily they formulated in a semi-algebraic way with coefficients in $\Qbar$, so that it holds over every real closed field, even though their proof is using that it holds over $\Rb$ (see especially \cite[Appendix A]{BeyrerGuichardLabouriePozzettiWienhard_PositivityCrossRatiosCollarLemma}).
+In particular, we will use their \emph{collar lemma}, which luckily they formulated in a semi-algebraic way with coefficients in $\Qbar$, so that it holds over every real closed field, even though their proof is only over $\Rb$ (see especially \cite[Appendix A]{BeyrerGuichardLabouriePozzettiWienhard_PositivityCrossRatiosCollarLemma}).